MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/bluetooth-printing.md

   The Windows operating system does not use the 1284 ID to track a device that is attached through multiple buses.
 Printers should use the same 1284 ID so that the operating system can load appropriate drivers through a single INF entry.
 The printer bus drivers create PnP IDs with and without a bus specified.
 For example, Bluetooth printers get an ID of the form "BTHPRINT\\hpdeskje1234" and of the form "hpdeskje1234".
 The first form is bus-specific, the second form is bus-neutral.
 You can create an INF with either of these IDs, depending on whether your driver package is completely bus-neutral or not.

 - The device must support the Bluetooth Hard Copy Replacement Profile (HCRP).
-For more information about HCRP for Bluetooth, see the [Bluetooth Web site](https://go.microsoft.com/fwlink/p/?linkid=26268).
+For more information about HCRP for Bluetooth, see the [Bluetooth Web site](https://www.bluetooth.com/specifications/profiles-overview).

   > [!NOTE]
   > Microsoft supports the serial port profile (SPP), but authentication is required.
-However, we recommend the HCRP instead of the SPP because HCRP provides a better user experience.
+We recommend HCRP instead of SPP because HCRP provides a better user experience.